pwr5109/Amazon_Vine_Analysis/README.md

 ## Overview and Purpose

-Task at hand : Analyzing Amazon reviews written by members of the paid Amazon Vine program.
+By Analyzing the Amazon reviews created by the members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
-First task at hand will be to Perform ETL on Amazon Product Reviews by using PySpark to read id the data from the csv then going on to pg admin in order to connect it to the amazon database.
-After this is completed we will then Determine Bias of Vine Reviews by using Pandas in order to read in the data and transform it into results.
+First task is to Perform ETL on Amazon Product Reviews by using PySpark to read id the data from the csv then going on to pg admin in order to connect it to the amazon database.
+After this is completed we will then Determine Biases of the Vine Reviews by using Pandas in order to read in the data and transform it into results.

 ## Results and Analysis